If you drive for Lyft, you’re responsible for tracking and paying your own taxes. Here’s what you need to know about Lyft driver taxes.

 - IRS Form 1099-NEC reports independent contractor income that the company you contracted with paid directly to you.
 This income used to be on Form 1099-MISC along with other types of income.
 The IRS now uses Form 1099-NEC instead for their tracking purposes.
 The IRS requires a 1099-NEC when you earn $600 or more from a payer.

 - IRS Form 1099-K reports independent contractor income that you received from an electronic payment network such as PayPal, Stripe, or another system.
 Again, Lyft is saying they’re the payment network when it comes to rider payments.
-Up until 2021, you would only get a 1099-K if you earned at least $20,000 AND had 200 or more transactions in a year.
-Starting with 2022 (and tax returns filed in April 2023), 1099-Ks will change to a $600 minimum with no number of transactions the same as form 1099-NEC.
+Form 1099-K now has the same $600 minimum as Form 1099-NEC.

 How to Find Your Lyft Tax Documents